The Scholarship Program Students

 Most of the university students are in a four or five year program.
 Once they have completed their required courses they must complete their thesis or internship, which we have learned, can take a year or more to complete.
 Often the scholarship students still need to receive some financial assistance while working toward completing their thesis.
 After presenting their thesis the students must take the required exams before receiving their professional license.
 There are fees that the students must pay for the exams and license.
 The amount of the fees can vary from university to university as well as the professional field.

-Conchi – Conchi is studying Nursing at university in Valladolid.
+Conchi – Conchi has earned a degree in Nursing at university in Valladolid and is now completing her year long internship in Tizimin.
 She has been called to a career in the medical field and has wanted this since childhood.
 Conchi even volunteered at the Red Cross on weekends when she was in high school.
 Her older sister, Nelsy was one of the original students in the program.
-Conchi was chosen to intern in Merida this summer because she is at the top of her class and we are extremely proud of her hard work.
+Conchi was chosen to intern in Merida last summer because she is at the top of her class and we are extremely proud of her hard work.

 Edgar- Edgar grew up in the Guadalupana neighborhood of Isla Mujeres and has now started studying Civil Engineering at UADY in Merida, which is a prestigious University that is difficult to get into.
 Edgar's older brother, Abdiel, is one of our alumni and Edgar will be living with Abdiel while he's in school.
 Edgar is extremely excited for this opportunity and wants to make a difference by improving the infrastructure of his country.